-Over the past year, we’ve endured the ongoing global pandemic and a stressful social and political environment.
+Over the past year, we’ve endured an ongoing global pandemic and a stressful social and political environment.
 Heck, the earth was even set ablaze for a few months in the Western U.S.

-Needless to note, there was quite a bit of James 1: 2-4 going on.
+Needless to say, there was quite a bit of James 1: 2-4 going on.
 Trials?
 Check.
 Perseverance?
 Check.

 Video games can calm us if we know just what makes for a calming game.